Annual contracts seem so great. VCs love them, and they do seem to reduce churn.

 - Annual deals mask churn.
 This can be bad, not good.
 You may like annual deals for a second reason — they take a year to churn.
 But that’s not really true.
 It’s only true in your financial statements and your numbers.
 But if a customer never renews in SaaS, or if they stop using your product even if they’ve already paid for it for the year, it’s basically like they never really existed at all.
 A customer you lose next year doesn’t help you at all to get to $10, $20m, $100m in recurring revenue.
 A deal has to recur or in the medium and long run, otherwise it just doesn’t matter.
 Worse, it may mask weak efforts in customer success and retention efforts, and disincent you to track and grow NPS early.

-Done right, with a strong collections person, thoughtful discounting, and a laser-attention on NPS, annual contracts are still a gift.
-In fact, we leveraged them to come up with a Collections Goal each month of 110%+ of our MRR.
+Done right, with a strong collections team (or at least point person), thoughtful discounting, and a laser-attention on NPS, annual contracts are still a gift — no doubt.
+In fact, our team leveraged them to come up with a Collections Goal each month of 110%+ of our MRR.
 I.e., if our MRR was $500k, we needed to collect at least $550k that month in cash.
 We often beat it and hit 120% by setting that as our goal.
 That was great.
 It really was.
+More on that here.